Whidbey Island, Stinging Nettle, Urtica dioica

 • Nettle infused honey-same as above only put raw honey over the nettle.
 This you can utilize if you have a sore throat.
 It is also very good in a cup of tea.

-• Nettle tincture-I make just a little bit of this because I do sell some.
-It isn’t my preferred way to utilize it but it does work for folks that have seasonal allergies.
+• Nettle tincture-It isn’t my preferred way to utilize it but it does work for folks that have seasonal allergies.
 Same as above, only put 100 proof vodka over the nettle that is cut up in the jar.

 • Nettle quiche-I cook the nettle for a bit, then strain and add to quiche.
 Simple and absolutely delicious.
 I want some just writing this.